rileyjmurray/sageopt/ROADMAP.md

 this means the SAGE constraint is feasible.
 This case should be handled gracefully (at least with a descriptive error message).
 Check both primal and dual cases.
 This might also happen with ordinary SAGE cones.

+One way to handle the above issue would be to have a threshold, where the user is warned if a constant negative value is sufficiently small (e.g. 1e-7), and the negative value is then simply set to zero.
+If the constant negative value was above this threshold, then raise an error.